18.104.22.168.8 Defining a Peak Function

-When you use the Peak Analyzer to fit peaks ( OriginPro ), you can select a built-in function for each peak in the Peak Fit Parameters dialog, or designate a user-defined function with the Fitting Function Organizer or Fitting Function Builder.
-Defining a peak function is very similar to designing a user-defined fitting function, but it must obey the following rules:
+When you use the Peak Analyzer to fit peaks ( OriginPro ), you can select a built-in function for each peak in the Peak Fit Parameters dialog, or you can create a user-defined function with the Fitting Function Organizer or Fitting Function Builder.
+Defining a peak function is much like creating any user-defined fitting function, with these added caveats:

-- The function should be in the PFW category and the Peak Function check box should be selected.
+- To be used in the Peak Analyzer, the function should be in the PFW category and the Peak Function check box should be selected when defining the function.

-- The function should at least have four parameters that correspond to different peak characteristics.
-The parameter attributes are set with the Peak Attributes column, which is in the Parameter Settings dialog.
+- At minimum, the function must have four parameters that correspond to different peak characteristics.
+The parameter attributes are set with the Peak Attributes column on the Function Body page of Fitting Function Builder.
 The first parameter should be named y0 and should be assigned the attribute Offset/Baseline.
 The other parameters may be assigned arbitrary names, but should be assigned attributes of X Center, X Width and Amplitude/Area.

 The following example demonstrates how to define a peak function named AsymmetricGauss and use it in Peak Analyzer.